 d.
 Typically, candidates belong to one of the five main political parties.

-- f.
+- e.
+The party with the most votes after an election becomes the provincial government. - f.
 The leader of the party with the second most votes becomes the Premier.